smithTimothyH/defensehub/replit.md

-# DefenseHub: AI-Driven Cybersecurity Awareness & GRC Stress Test Simulator
+# DefenseHub: AI-Driven Cybersecurity Education Hub

 ## Overview

-DefenseHub is a comprehensive cybersecurity training and governance, risk, and compliance (GRC) validation platform that combines AI-powered phishing simulations with real-time crisis management exercises.
-The system provides adaptive security awareness training, intelligent coaching feedback, and tabletop crisis simulations to test organizational policies and response procedures.
+DefenseHub is an innovative educational platform designed to teach employees cybersecurity best practices through engaging, AI-powered learning experiences.
+The platform focuses on adaptive learning with personalized AI coaching, interactive training scenarios that evolve based on user behavior, and gamified educational content that makes cybersecurity learning both effective and enjoyable.

 **Current Status**: Fully operational with complete email functionality for phishing simulations, security alerts, and compliance reporting.
 All major features implemented and tested successfully.